 Also, blue decks chock full of cheap counterspells.
-On their own, these cards will never make one win (though they do help make one not lose, a good first step :)).
+On their own, these cards will never win a game.
 To the opponent, they're goddamn bats as every.
 Single.
 Fucking.
 Card they try to play immediately ends in the graveyard.

 In a similar vein, any control deck.
 Combination include Blue Black using forced sacrificing, hand destruction and counterspells and Blue and White includes Counterspells and denial cards.
 Black and White, while rare, usually ends up completely locking the opponent down, either by denying the opponent from using anything they play, and destroying their hands and creatures.
 Most of these decks are built to hold out to build up a mana base or accumulate a set of cards for a instant kill combo, meaning that at all other times you, the opponent, is left sitting there waiting until he either runs out of counters and denials, or the combo goes off.

 Note the similarities of these two to the above-mentioned Pyrofighter Magnus.